 It supports multiple frameworks, including TensorFlow, Keras, scikit-learn, and XGBoost.
 And, it’s integrated with all Google services, including Google Cloud Speech and Google Photos.

-As for what Cloud ML can help you with: it helps with training, prediction, and data classification chiefly.
+As for what Cloud ML can help you with: it shines in training, prediction, and data classification.

 Room for improvement

-You’ll need to learn neural networks, advanced statistics, linear algebra, gradient descent, regression, and more.
-This is why this MLaaS provision from Google is for data scientists, not beginners.
+You’ll need to learn Neural Networks, advanced statistics, linear algebra, gradient descent, regression, and more.
+This is why this MLaaS provision from Google is mainly for data scientists, not beginners.

 IBM Watson Machine Learning Studio

 Watson brings a fully automated ML service to the table, which reduces the learning curve and takes no prior training to use.
 This makes the ML Studio a good fit for beginners and experienced individuals for building, training, and deploying models.

 With this service’s visual modeling nature, you can readily identify patterns in data, get valuable insights from it, and make decisions faster.